graphile/crystal/utils/website/graphile-config/preset.md

 ## Preset resolution

-Some libraries that use Graphile Config allow consumers to provide more than one preset.
-Presets may also compose (extend) other presets.
-When a library is passed a list of presets, it resolves the preset using the `ResolvePresets` algorithm below.
+Presets may compose (extend) zero or more other presets.
+When a library is passed a preset, it resolves the preset using the `ResolvePreset` algorithm below.

 TL;DR: